Arcadia, Expanding Sanctuary, and Awkward Sex … and the City

 Villanova Theatre presents Tom Stoppard’s Arcadia, a story set in an English country estate that alternates between the early 19th century and the present day as scholars and residents separated by centuries pursue knowledge, love, and meaning.
 Blending romance, science, and comedy, Arcadia explores the tension between reason and emotion, order and disorder, and the ephemeral nature of time itself.

-Awkward Sex…and the City: Galentine’s Edition
+Awkward Sex … and the City: Galentine’s Edition

 Friday, February 13, 7pm

-Punch Line Philly, 33 East Laurel Street
+Punch Line Philly, 33 East Laurel Street, Philadelphia

-Awkward Sex…and the City returns with a special Galentine’s Day show this weekend, featuring comedian Natalie Wall reliving intimate tales of awkwardness, sex, and dating.
+Awkward Sex … and the City returns with a special Galentine’s Day show this weekend, featuring comedian Natalie Wall reliving intimate tales of awkwardness, sex, and dating.

 Brazilian Carnaval Bash